 Vertical Dance Research Creating International Connections

-Our 1st week in May 2022 saw Wanda Moretti hosting the project at the Vertical Dance Centre in Marghera, Venice, where we worked with 15 male refugees, aged between 19 through to 56, from Afghanistan, Columbia, Eritrea, Gambia, Libya, Pakistan, the Occupied Palestinian Territories and Ukraine, from the Rossarol Centre.
+Wanda Moretti hosted week 1 of the project at the Vertical Dance Centre in Marghera, Venice, where we worked with 15 male refugees, aged between 19 through to 56, from Afghanistan, Columbia, Eritrea, Gambia, Libya, Pakistan, the Occupied Palestinian Territories and Ukraine, from the Rossarol Centre.
 It was a brilliant week exploring movement, vertical dance and moving in contact.
 There was so much mutual trust, curiosity, support and laughter alongside a desire to learn and the sheer joy and simplicity of dancing together.